 patrons will be happy with the results.
 Below are just some of the

 considerations that you and the installer will jointly consider:

 privacy a major consideration?
 Is it necessary that the events taking

-place within a facility not be accessible to people outside the
+place within a facility be inaccessible to people outside the enclosure?

-enclosure?
 If so, then an IR system must be employed.
-There are really

 large number of simultaneous events going to be taking place in

 adjoining facilities?
 While there are a sufficient number of potential